dpalmeiro/telemetry-perf-reports/README.md

 - [airium]: `pip install airium`
 - [db-dtypes]: `pip install db-dtypes`

-Ensure that the Google Cloud, `gcloud` cli is installed and that you are authenticated with a project defined.
+Ensure that the Google Cloud, `gcloud` cli is installed and that you are authenticated with a project defined (e.g. `gcloud config set project mozdata`)

 ## Usage